boscho87/changelog-checker/README.md

 On Every command it will create a Changelog Backup for you.
 It will rotate 4 Backlog files.

-Follows the Guiltiness from [Keep A Changelog](https://keepachangelog.com/en/1.1.0/)
+Follows the Guidelines from [Keep A Changelog](https://keepachangelog.com/)

 This tool should only be used in development environments.